vishvAsa/kalpAntaram/kANe/v3/4/Appendix.md

 pratinartaka-kulaputrāmātya-Guhena'). gafar-Vide note 150 above. afTET ----Chamberlain or 'inditer of grants'.
 In Nasik Ing.
 No. 5

 the word patihāra (pratihāra ) occurs (E. I. VIII p.
 73).
-Bphaspati quoted by Visvarūpa on Yāj.
+Bphaspati quoted by Viśvarūpa on Yāj.
 I. 307 states the qualifications of a 'pratihāra'.
 Vide Adiparva 85, 28-29, Visnudharmottara II.
 24. 12, Sukra I. 121 for definitions.
 In the grant of Dhruvasena dated Valabhi year 206 the

 dūtaka of the grant is pratihāra Mammaka. der-Same as above.
 The form occurs in the Vagantagadh